Brett-Kennedy/AdditiveDecisionTree/README.md

 ## Example Files
 Two example files are provided.

-Simple_Example_Additive_Decision_Tree is a notebook providing some simple examples using the model
+Simple_Example_Additive_Decision_Tree is a notebook providing some simple examples using the model.

-Accuracy_Test_Additive_Tree.py is a python file indended to test the accuracy of the AdditiveDecisionTrees compared to sklearn Decision Trees, evaluated over 100 datasets, for both classification and regression problems.
+Accuracy_Test_Additive_Tree.py is a python file indended to test the accuracy and model complexity of the AdditiveDecisionTrees compared to sklearn Decision Trees, evaluated over 100 datasets, for both classification and regression problems.
 To provide a fair comparison, tests are performed where both models use default parameters and where both use CV grid search to estimate the optinal parameters.

-## Methods
-- describe the methods, parameters, and return values

 ## Interpretability Metric
--- describe
+The evaluation uses a straightforward approach to measuring the global complexity of models, that is the overall-description of the model (as opposed to local complexity which measures the complexity of explanations for individual rows).
+For standard decision trees, it simply uses the number of nodes (a common metric, though others are commonly used, for example number of leaf nodes).
+For additive trees, we do this as well, but add a penalty for each additive node, counting it as many times as there are splits aggregated together at this node.
+We, therefore, measure the total number of comparisons of feature values to thresholds (the number of splits) regardless if the results are aggregated or not.
+Future work will consider additional metrics.